SamrawitDawit/IntertechHub_tasks/Task2-books-collection-api/README.md

 ## 🚀 Getting Started
 ### Prerequisites
 - Python 3.8+
-- MongoDB (local or cloud-hosted, e.g., MongoDB Atlas)
+- The database of this project is MongoDB Atlas, but you can change it to MongoDB local by changing the db uri inside database.py
 ### Setup
 1. Clone the repository: